UNINETTSigma2/documentation/newjobs/job_types.md

 	    - 2 nodes with 64 cpus and 6045 GiB RAM
 - optimist
     - for jobs with checkpointing, or very short jobs
-    - allocation units: whole nodes with 32 cpus and 60 GiB RAM
+    - allocation units: whole nodes
 	- minimum 4 nodes, maximum 32 nodes (can be increased) per job
     - will run on idle resources, but be requeued when other jobs need the resources